-Batteries Affiliates Group formed to focus on batteries and similar electronic energy storage, including supercapacitors.
+Batteries Focused Group formed to focus on batteries and similar electronic energy storage, including supercapacitors.

 Activities and Events include two major conferences per year, three new faculty seminars, plus other custom meetings.

 - Engage companies and other organizations in Stanford research in energy, environment, materials, chemistry, and sustainability.